- Search The Registry

 He founded the Republican Party in Kentucky and became a friend of Abraham Lincoln, whom he supported for the presidency in 1860.
 President Lincoln appointed Clay to the post of minister to the Russian court at St. Petersburg on March 28, 1861.
 The American Civil War started before he departed.
 As there were no Federal troops in Washington then, Clay organized a group of 300 volunteers to protect the White House and US Naval Yard from a possible Confederate attack.
 These men became known as Cassius M. Clay's Washington Guards.
 President Lincoln gave Clay a presentation Colt revolver in recognition.
 When Federal troops arrived, Clay and his family embarked on Russia.
 As Minister to Russia, Clay witnessed the Tsar's emancipation proclamation.

 During the American Civil War, Russia came to the aid of the Union, threatening war against Britain and France if they officially recognized the Confederacy.
 As minister to Russia then, he was instrumental in securing Russia's aid.
-Emperor Alexander II of Russia gave sealed orders to the commanders of both his Atlantic and Pacific fleets and sent them to America's East and West coasts.
+Emperor Alexander II of Russia gave sealed orders to the commanders of his Atlantic and Pacific fleets and sent them to America's East and West coasts.
 The sealed orders were to be used only if Britain and France entered the war on the side of the Confederacy.
 In 1862, he received a commission from Lincoln as a major general in the Union Army.
 He refused to accept it unless Lincoln would agree to emancipate enslaved people under Confederate control.